 This would especially apply to those people who already have compromised methylation, or tend towards lower levels of SAM-e, folate, B12, or a combination of all three.

 To conclude, this highlights the importance of B complex therapy in conjunction with TTFD, as well as monitoring nutritional status at regular intervals if experiencing negative symptoms or side effects from this nutrient.
-If you are one of the people who experiences depression or anxiety from taking the TTFD form of thiamine, then you might want to try investigating methylation status, or experiment with methylfolate, methyl B12, betaine, or alternatively SAM-e.
+If you are one of the people who experience depression or anxiety from taking the TTFD form of thiamine, then you might want to try investigating methylation status, or experiment with methylfolate, methyl B12, betaine, or SAM-e.

 We Need Your Help

 More people than ever are reading Hormones Matter, a testament to the need for independent voices in health and medicine.
 We are not funded and accept limited advertising.
 Unlike many health sites, we don’t force you to purchase a subscription.
 We believe health information should be open to all.
 If you read Hormones Matter, and like it, please help support it.
 Contribute now.